meshplay/meshplay/docs/_adapters/nsm/nsm.md

 ## Sample Applications

 The ({{ page.name }}) includes a handful of sample applications.
 These applications represent different network services orchestrated by {{page.component}}.
-Use Meshery to deploy any of these sample applications:
+Use Meshplay to deploy any of these sample applications:

 ### 1. Hello NSM Application